rrrene/credo/guides/configuration/config_file.md

 mix credo --config-file <PATH_TO_CONFIG_FILE>
 ```

+> #### Note {: .warning}
+>
-Please note that when specifying a config file this way, only that config files contents are loaded.
+> Specifying a config file this way, only that config file's contents are loaded.
-The "Transitive configuration files" mechanism described in the next section does not apply in this case.
+> The "Transitive configuration files" mechanism described in the next section does not apply in this case.

 ## Transitive configuration files